Vaki21/G_Workspace_QR_vCards/README.md

 # G_Workspace_QR_vCards
-Takes user data from Google Workspace, generates QR Code vCards and uploads them to a server.
+Takes user data (Contacts) from Google Workspace, generates QR Code vCards and uploads them to a server.

 As Google Workspace Admin I needed to assign QR Code vCards to e-mail signatures.
 In order to save time I made this code to fetch the needed data from GWS.
 Thought many Admins might want to do the same so heres the whole project.